Updated on by Sarina

 How to plan your Patchwork

 There are many established patterns in patchwork – some blocks which are celebrated and used frequently- like the nine patch block, log cabin block, star blocks.
-You can check out some of the most popular (55) quilt blocks in this post here.
+You can check out some of the most popular (55) quilt blocks in this post here

-You can also design your patchwork with the fabric you have by joining together square-shaped, rectangular-shaped, triangle-shaped, thin strip-shaped fabric pieces in a preplanned manner or a random manner.
+You can design your patchwork with the fabric you have by joining together square-shaped, rectangular-shaped, triangle-shaped, thin strip-shaped fabric pieces in a preplanned manner or a random manner.
 Some other very commonly used shapes are Triangles, Diamonds, Hexagons, Clamshells.

 Patchwork can also be done with the help of templates – in fact this is an oft used and a very accurate method of doing patchwork.
 Templates are cut out of hard paper/cardboard or freezer paper or plastic sheet, or you can buy them from shops.